Polynomially knotted 2-spheres: Introduction

-This paper is organized as follows: Section 2 is divided into two subsections.
-Section 2.1 includes the basic definitions required to study the $2$-knots.
-In Section 2.1 we provide a brief exposition to polynomial parametrization of classical knots.
-We show that for every classical long knot there exists a polynomial embedding $\phi:\mathbb{R} \to \mathbb{R}^3$ defined by $\phi(t)= (x(t),y(t), z(t))$ such that for some closed interval $[a,b]$ image of $\phi$ outside $[a,b]$ contains no knotting, $z(a)=z(b)=0$ and $z(t)>0$ for $t\in (a,b)$.
-We use this embedding to construct spun knots.
-In Section 3, we provide a detailed proof that for all long $2$-knots, polynomial representation exists and is unique up to a polynomial isotopy.
-In Sections 4.1 and 4.2 we provide detailed algorithm to write polynomial representation of spun knots and twist spun knots respectively.
-We write down explicit parametrization for spun trefoil and spun figure eight knot and also $k$ twist spun trefoil for $k=1,2,3$ and $10$.
+This paper is organized as follows: Section \ref{sec:pre} is divided into three subsections.
+Section \ref{sec:surface} includes the basic definitions required to study $2$-knots.
+Section \ref{sec:sphere} describes the two constructions, spinning and twist spinning, for obtaining 2-knots from classical knots.
+In Section \ref{sec:polyknots}, we provide a brief exposition of the polynomial parameterization of classical knots.
+In Section \ref{sec:long}, we prove the existence of polynomial parameterization for all long $2$-knots and show that it is unique up to a polynomial isotopy.
+In Sections \ref{sec:spunPoly} and \ref{th:twistPoly}, we provide steps to find a polynomial representation for spun knots and twist spun knots, respectively.
+We write down explicit parameterizations for the spun trefoil and the spun figure eight knot and also the $d$ twist spun trefoil for $d=1,2,5,10$ and $20$.
+Finally, in Section \ref{mathematica}, the {\it Mathmatica} notebooks for all the examples are provided.